rudibakaal/Post-op-Lung-Cancer-Surgery-Mortality-Predictor/README.md

 # Post-op-Lung-Cancer-Surgery-Mortality-Predictor

 ## Motivation
-A binary classification neural network used to predict post-operative life expectancy in the lung cancer patients
+A binary classification neural network used to predict post-operative life expectancy in lung cancer patients

 The data was collected retrospectively at Wroclaw Thoracic Surgery Centre for patients who underwent major lung resections for primary lung cancer,  class 0 - death within one year after surgery, class 1 - survival.[1].